Made Kuti: Early life

 Made Kuti was born to Femi and Funke Kuti on 26 September 1995.
 He was raised in the New Afrika Shrine.
 He learned to play multiple musical instruments including the trumpet, alto, sax, piano and drums in his childhood and started playing the trumpet at age 3.
-He attended Trinity Laban Conservatoire in London which was Fela Kuti's alma mater.
+After studying music at Uxbridge College, Hayes Campus, he attended Trinity Laban Conservatoire in London which was Fela Kuti's alma mater.